Research

 Forthcoming

-Artists' estates are not artists.
-They are corporate entities that have inherited rights — and the in rem copyright transfer at death is precisely what severs the estate from the artist's in personam attributes: the creative intent, personal meaning, and interpretive authority that attach to a person, not a property interest.
-Courts that fail to enforce that severance enable estates to monopolize an artist's meaning in ways the law does not authorize.
+When the Andy Warhol Foundation v.
+Goldsmith decision landed in 2023, the Foundation’s arguments — and much of the surrounding commentary — treated the institution's interests as continuous with Warhol's own creative identity.
+This article argues that is exactly backward.
+The in rem copyright transfer at death is precisely what severs the estate from the artist’s in personam attributes: the creative intent, personal meaning, and interpretive authority that attach to a person, not a property interest.
+Courts that fail to enforce that severance enable estates to monopolize an artist’s meaning in ways the law does not authorize.

 The article applies classical property theory — the distinction between rights in rem (against the world, attached to the thing) and rights in personam (against specific persons, attached to relationships) — to fair use doctrine in copyright law.
-Andy Warhol Foundation v.
-Goldsmith (2023) is the anchor case.
-A Lexis database search returned four results for "artist's estate" combined with "fair use" across the full database.
+A Lexis database search confirmed that this specific doctrinal framing has not been previously attempted: four results for “artist’s estate” combined with “fair use” across the full Lexis database.
 The gap in the literature is the occasion for the article.

-Recursive Enclosure: The Movement That Generates Itself
+Recursive Enclosure: Movement That Generates Itself

 Forthcoming

 When AI companies train their models on copyrighted creative work without permission, they are not only taking content — they are building infrastructure that requires physical land, water, and forest to operate.
-These two forms of taking are not parallel developments.
-They feed each other.
+These two forms of taking are not parallel developments — they feed each other.

 Recursive enclosure is an original theoretical framework for understanding the relationship between intellectual property enclosure and physical land enclosure in the age of AI.
 The loop runs as follows: AI companies train on copyrighted creative works (IP enclosure); the computational infrastructure required to process that training demands massive physical resources — data centers, power plants, cooling systems, land (physical enclosure); the physical infrastructure then enables the next, larger cycle of data extraction and training (more IP enclosure), which demands more infrastructure (more physical enclosure).
 Each cycle enables and requires the next.